|

 parents strive to,,.

-and to learn to see most "mistakes" as chances to learn.
-And they
+and (b) help them to see that most "mistakes" are chances to learn.
+And

 strive to...